 SpaceX for their launch pad for the Falcon rocket and Dragon spacecraft.
 Microsoft to test their Xbox controllers.
 Foxconn for their iPhone assembly lines.
 Duke Energy for monitoring their electrical networks.
-There are many others, too.
+There are many others, too many to mention here.

-Each workshop is limited to 10 attendees.
+Each workshop is limited to 9 attendees as in line with the new COVID-19 regulations.
 Required software and MyRIO FPGA modules will be provided, but you are asked to bring along your own laptop (if not possible, please indicate this in the registration form).
-Like best things in CERN, it is free or charge.
+Like best things in CERN, it is free of charge.